How to File A Slip And Fall Claim in Colorado

-When filing a premises liability claim you must be able to prove you were legally on the property that the property owner was responsible for keeping safe.
+When filing a premises liability claim in Colorado you must be able to prove you were legally on the property that the property owner was responsible for keeping safe.
 You will also need to verify the injury you incurred as the result of that property owner’s negligence.

-Get medical attention.
-You need to receive medical attention immediately after you’ve suffered any injury and this is no different.
+Get medical attention: You need to receive medical attention immediately after you’ve suffered any injury and this is no different.
 You will also need your physician’s verification of the injury and the cause of it.
 If possible, find out if there will be future medical attention necessary for your injuries and how that will affect your ability to work and live normally.

-File an accident report.
-Just like you would file an auto accident report after a vehicle accident, you need to file an accident report for your injury.
+File an accident report: Just like you would file an auto accident report after a vehicle accident, you need to file an accident report for your injury.
 The best time to do this is before you leave the property.

-* Photograph all evidence.
-If you are physically able, photograph all evidence showing how you fell, including the injury if you can.
+Photograph all evidence: If you are physically able, photograph all evidence showing how you fell, including the injury if you can.
 These photos will help your attorney prove negligence in your case.

-Obtain all contact information from witnesses.
-Write down all names and contact information of any person who witnessed your accident.
+Obtain all contact information from witnesses: Write down all names and contact information of any person who witnessed your accident.
 Your attorney may need to contact them for verification.

-* Contact your attorney.
-Boulder injury lawyers will understand how the laws in your area work and will have experience negotiating, if necessary, with insurance companies.
+Contact your attorney: Boulder injury lawyers will understand how the laws in your area work and will have experience negotiating, if necessary, with insurance companies.
 Do not talk to any insurance companies before you consult with an experienced personal injury attorney.